cleardusk/EmotionChallenge/readme.md

 ```
 python landmark.py
 ```
-All the crop and aligned data of 224x224 will place in `$ROOT/data/face_224`
+The crop and aligned of test data(final evaluation phase data) of 224x224 will place in `$ROOT/data/face_224`

-Then
+Then change to `cnn` dir, just type
 ```
 python extract.py
 ```
 It will load data preprocessed and caffe model to generate labels named `predictions.txt` and `predictions.zip` for test data.
 All details were considered.

+In this repo, some directory path may be confused, just be careful, contact me if any questions occured.

+**The preprocessed caffe model is just a experiement model, it may not be the best model trained by this method.**

 Just upload `predictions.zip` to submit window then.